Mannyvv/code-jam-site-test/docs/platformer_input.md

 # The platformer input method

+Basically, it's a platformer game.
+You jump around on the platforms to access letters to type.
+This fits the theme of "wrong tool for the job" because it's an absolutely abhorrent way to type, and additionally it uses emojis as tiles just to make it even more torturous.

 ## How to use it

-Basically, it's a platformer game.
-You jump around on the platforms.
 To type a letter, jump and bump your head on one of the letter tiles -- it will input the letter.
 Note that every time you jump, it inverts the capitalization of the next letter.

 ![type:video](assets/platformer-tutorial.mp4)